Certificate in Forensic Accounting

 Accountant’s, CPA’s, CMA’s, and Accounting majors can enhance their career opportunities with a Certificate in Forensic Accounting program.
 The certificate combines 18 credits of accounting and criminal justice courses which build a foundational knowledge in financial fraud investigation.
 In the course of your studies, you’ll review and analyze real-world case studies related to fraud prevention, detection, deterrence, and investigation.

 The Certificate in Forensic Accounting is designed to prepare students for the Certified Fraud Examiner examination.
 There are other requirements to earning this credential; learn about them on the Association of Certified Fraud Examiners website: https://www.acfe.com/become-cfe-qualifications.aspx

-Each state has different requirements for licensure.
-Post University does not guarantee licensure, and there are licensure requirements outside of education.
+Professional credentials vary by state and include requirements outside of education, which may include exams, background checks, work experience, and more.
+Post University does not guarantee licensure.
 It is ultimately the responsibility of individual students to be in charge of their own licensure process and to make sure that all requirements are met in obtaining licensure.
 Post University does not speak on behalf of any licensing board or body.

 The following table shows whether Post University, with completion of the appropriate curriculum, does or does not fulfill the educational requirements for a specific license:

 Visit the University Catalog >> for Curriculum, Course Descriptions, and Program Outcomes.